CoderPat/learning-scaffold/README.md

 ```

 See the [example](/example.py) for a more concrete case on applying SMAT to explain BERT predictions on STT-2 (not in the paper!)

+Please report any bugs you find by opening an issue.

 ## Train models and explainers